 To put on when you're weary.

-These lines are from Elizabeth Barren Browning’s Aurora Leigh wherein she compares women to ‘slippers’ that one only turns to when tired, implying how undervalued women are.
+These lines are from Elizabeth Barret Browning’s Aurora Leigh, wherein she compares women to ‘slippers’ that one only turns to when tired, implying how undervalued women are.

-Alliteration means “letter of alphabet” and refers to using words that begin with the letters of the same sound group in quick succession.
-They also refer to using words that begin with the same letter.
+Alliteration means “letter of the alphabet” and refers to using words that begin with the letters of the same sound group in quick succession.
+They also refer to using words that start with the same letter.

 Alliterations are generally used to draw attention and make something pleasurable to read.
 You can also use alliteration to name a character or place.

 E.g., Peter Piper Picked a Peck of Pickled Peppers.

 Even though ‘Sally,’ ‘salmon,’ and ‘Sunday’ begin with ‘s,’ this is not considered an alliteration because none of the words have a similar sound.

 “Oh, the irony!” - you must have encountered this phase several times.
 So, what does irony mean?
 It is used to highlight situations wherein something is very different from what it seems to be.
 Irony can be used to inject humor or to add a profound meaning.

 Broadly, ironies are divided into - verbal irony, situational irony, and dramatic irony.

 Verbal irony is when the speaker says something that is the opposite of what he/she actually means.
 “Isn’t that sarcasm?” many might wonder.